yz13019-cpu/CC-yz13019/week1/README.md

 This is a new paragraph.

-**In reading Matthew Fuller’s Software Studies: A Lexicon and Friedrich Kittler’s chapter on "Code", I view code not merely as a technical utility, but as a dynamic medium of thought and artistic expression
+**To me, code is much more than technical logic—it is a creative canvas for artistic ideas .
+Reading Kittler and Fuller shows how code relies on finite symbols and structured rules to drive interactive systems .
+Code works for me when it allows me to build dynamic visual art, though it can work against me when strict syntax or unexpected errors feel frustrating
 .
-Kittler outlines how code evolved from historical systems of encryption and legal codification into finite sequences of symbols that actively encode the physical world and execute actions
-.
-To me, code is a structured language that translates conceptual logic into interactive forms .
-Code works for me when it serves as a creative tool for experimentation, allowing me to build dynamic visual systems and explore aesthetic possibilities that go beyond static media
-.
-However, code can also work against me when its rigid formalization and strict syntax enforce unyielding constraints, making simple mistakes feel opaque or limiting artistic fluidity
-.
-As Fuller notes, software can feel like a social relation made systematic and unalterable if we do not critically engage with it
-.
-This semester, as a first-week master's student in creative coding, I am excited to push past these technical barriers and discover the joy of programming
-.
-I look forward to moving from basic scripting in p5.js to experimenting with generative art, interactive visual design, and procedural thinking
-.
-I want to embrace the process of trial and error to unlock new conceptual dimensions in my artistic practice .**
+As a first-week creative coding student, I'm eager to experiment, learn p5.js, and enjoy the creative process this semester!**